pulp/pulpcore/docs/plugins/plugin-writer/concepts/rbac/queryset_scoping.rst

 shown to users.
 This effectively causes a Pulp system with many users to have each user see only "their" permissions.

-This is feature is generally referred to as Queryset Scoping because it is applied as an additional filter on the base Queryset of a ViewSet.
+This feature is generally referred to as Queryset Scoping because it is applied as an additional filter on the base Queryset of a ViewSet.
 This causes the permission filtering to work with other filterings applied by a user.